Projects of DRDO: Armaments

-DRDO cooperates with the state-owned Ordnance Factories Board for producing its items.
+DRDO cooperates with the state-owned Public Sector Undertakings for producing its items.
 These have led to issues of marginal quality control for some items, and time-consuming rectification.
 Whilst these are common to the introduction of most new weapons systems, the OFB has had issues with maintaining the requisite schedule and quality of manufacture owing to their own structural problems and lack of modernisation.
 The DRDO has played a vital role in the development of this ability since the role of private organisations in the development of small arms and similar items has been limited.
 A significant point in case is the INSAS rifle which has been adopted by the Indian Army as its standard battle rifle and is in extensive service.
 There have been issues with rifle quality in use under extreme conditions in the heat, with the OFB stating that it will rectify these troubles with higher grade material and strengthening the unit.
 Prior troubles were also dealt with in a similar manner.
 In the meantime, the rifle has found favour throughout the army and has been ordered in number by other paramilitary units and police forces.

 In recent years, India's booming economy has allowed the OFB to modernise with more state funding coming its way, to the tune of US$400 million invested during 2002–07.
 The organisation hopes that this will allow it to modernise its infrastructure; it has also begun introducing new items, including a variant of the AK-47 rifles.

 The DRDO's various projects are:

 Body armour

-Due to use of hard steel bullet core also called Armour Piercing (AP) that is made from tungsten carbide for Kalashnikov rifles by banned terror groups like Jaish-e-Mohammed (JeM), Defence Materials and Stores Research and Development Establishment (DMSRDE) developed a new medium-sized light weight 9 kg bulletproof vest for the Indian Army in 2021 for counter insurgency operation with increasing protection level.
+Due to use of tungsten carbide armor-piercing bullet by banned terror groups like Jaish-e-Mohammed (JeM), Defence Materials and Stores Research and Development Establishment (DMSRDE) developed a new medium-sized light weight 9 kg bulletproof vest for the Indian Army in 2021 for counter insurgency operation with increasing protection level.
 The bulletproof vest conforms to Bureau of Indian Standards (BIS) and the Front Hard Armour Panel (FHAP) was validated by Terminal Ballistics Research Laboratory (TBRL).

+DMSRDE Bullet Proof Jacket (BIS Threat Level 6)

+The lightest bulletproof vest designed to withstand 7.62×54mmR API (level 6 of BIS 17051) ammunition has been created by DMSRDE.
+It passed the BIS 17051-2018 standard testing at Terminal Ballistics Research Laboratory.
+One of the jacket's most notable features is the front Hard Armour Panel (HAP), which can survive multiple impacts (up to six shots) with 7.62 x 54 R API (Sniper rounds) in both ICW (in conjunction with) and standalone designs.
+Its monolithic ceramic plate front HAP, with polymer backing, is ergonomically designed.
+In addition to improving wearability and comfort during operations, this guarantees optimal protection.
+ICW hard armour panels (HAPs) and standalone HAPs have respective areal densities of less than 40 kg/m2 and 43 kg/m2.